janwilmake/x-cli/README.md

 The post tweet API itself with OAuth is also great for later for other things!
 So let's get started, hopefully tomorrow (it's 1:13 AM now, going to bed, feeling accomplished about this great idea).... 😴

-## POC
+## POC (2025-03-28)

 ❗️ The potential impact is huge: saving hours (!!) of distractions every day, staying in flow in the editor. 🤯

 API

 - ✅ X oauth on xymake.com that uses DO (done)
+- 🤯 After some testing and digging, it seems that the user-based ratelimit is only available to enterprise through the 1.1 api: https://devcommunity.x.com/t/v1-1-api-no-longer-working/199890/3
-- Expose endpoint to tweet.
+- ✅ Expose endpoint to tweet.
 Either new tweet or comment on given id. will queue using the DO alarms to prevent hitting ratelimits. use https://docs.x.com/x-api/posts/creation-of-a-post.
-- New page for dashboard with API key for CLI.
-- Generate and show API key
+- ✅ Finalised the initial API structure - reply, quote, or new!

 CLI